Isingh45/stm32-robot-control-pcb/README.md

 - Complete schematic capture
 - Power budgeting across motors, servos, logic, and peripherals
 - PCB layout and routing using Fusion 360

+## Schematic
+The complete system schematic is provided in `schematic/schematic.pdf`.

+### Schematic Note
+The schematic spans multiple pages due to the size and I/O density of the system.
+Functional blocks include power regulation, MCU core, motor drivers, communication interfaces, and sensor/camera headers.

 ## Power Architecture
 The board is powered from a 2S Li-ion/LiPo battery (~7.4 V nominal) and uses dedicated buck converters to generate regulated 5 V and 3.3 V rails.
 Peak motor and servo stall currents were explicitly considered during rail sizing, grounding strategy, and trace width selection to reduce noise coupling into sensitive logic and sensor domains.